Sab Club: Founding

 Originally all-female, the society was founded to provide a space for social gatherings that were more inclusive than the all-male clubs that dominated the campus at the time.
+Early activities, as described by Chavez, the society's first president, included "cocktails on the Common or wine at the MFA."
 The society was a final club that focused more on parties and exclusivity, rather than community service and charitable activities associated with sororities.